 For their first-ever musical costume, Phish asked their fans what album they’d want to hear via a mailed-in voting system—the overwhelming winner was The Beatles’ White Album.
 The show took place at the Glen Falls Civic Center, with Phish playing a full set of originals, followed by the 28-song Beatles record, then a third set of originals as well.
 The band had never performed any of the songs on White Album before, barring a one-off performance of the silly track “Piggies” a decade prior.
 Fans were absolutely stunned, leaving the venue around 3:30 a.m. after a ridiculous and triumphant night.
 The legend of this show continues to propel Phish forward, as the show launched a Halloween legend that is still going on today.

-Watch the full White Album set from 10/31/94 in the playlist below (use the icon in the top left to navigate between songs).
+Watch the full White Album set from 10/31/94 in the playlist below (use the icon in the top right to navigate between songs).

 1995 – Quadrophenia by The Who

 After the wild success of their tribute to The White Album, Phish decided to continue the Halloween tradition, asking fans to send in suggestions for albums to cover the next year in 1995.
 While Frank Zappa‘s Joe’s Garage was the clear winner, the band decided that the album’s extensive production and potentially offensive lyrics were a non-starter, so they chose to cover the runner-up instead: The Who‘s Quadrophenia.

 The show took place at Rosemont Horizon in Illinois, and Phish absolutely tore through the album, delivering a powerful performance of another classic record.
 When the band took the stage, they were joined by a horn section and some backup vocalists to fill out the album’s sound.
 Phish turned in a true masterpiece performance on that evening, surpassing the already-high expectations that they had set for themselves the previous year.

 Listen to Phish’s entire Halloween show from 10/31/95 below.